daminebenq/bbb-puppeteer/autotest013/README.md

 This script is about Lock Settings.
 This script Checks:
-    - if Puppeteer01 is able to see the Locks Settings or not
+    - if Puppeteer01 (`bots.js`) is affected by the Lock or not
-    - if Puppeteer02 is able to check if the enabled Lock Setting is affecting the meeting or not
+    - if Puppeteer02 (`getLocks.js`) is able to see and get the Locks Settings from miniMongo
-    - if Puppeteer03 is able to enable a Lock Setting or not
+    - if Puppeteer03 (`enableLock.js`) is able to enable a Lock Setting or not
     - if the server receives the Locks requested by Moderator/Presenter or not

 ## Details